 The Sophie House offers housing assistance for their clients which allows them to find more than a house but their home.
 A house is an essential component of people’s lives and a physical need we all have.
 It is more than surrounding walls but provides security, sanitation, and an emotional connection.
 For many of our clients, access to affordable housing is hard to find.

 The housing assistance program works with our community partnerships and in conjunction with our financial planning and counseling program.
 Through these steps, The Sophie House connects single women, single mothers and their children to affordable housing opportunities.
 With the housing assistance program, our clients are given the steps and guidance to provide a safe, secure environment for themselves and their family.

 The Sophie House is pleased to help our clients with housing assistance if they meet the requirements:

-- Ability to pay up to $550/month in rent and utilities.
+- Ability to pay a portion of monthly rent and utilities.

 - Proof of employment (must work at least 32 hours per week or be a student working 20 hours per week.

 - Be substance free for at least one year; could be subjected to random drug testing.

 - Participate in programs required by case manager, notably counseling and financial planning programs.

 - All of our housing candidates must also undergo an extensive background check.